 I wasn’t all that surprised when the numbers told me that Walmart puts out the lowest-priced generic diaper.
 This is compared to private label, off-brand competitors Target’s Up&Up, Kirkland, Amazon’s Mama Bear, and Dollar General’s Gentle Steps.

-Parents Choice diapers are cheapest across the board, with savings up to $0.14 per diaper at Size 6 and up to $0.11 savings per diaper in Sizes N – 5.
+Parents Choice diapers are the cheapest across the board, with savings of up to $0.14 per diaper at Size 6 and up to $0.11 savings per diaper in Sizes N – 5.

-9. Coterie diapers are most expensive all around.
+9. Coterie diapers are the most expensive all around.

 I’m not going to sugarcoat it — Coterie.com diapers might be trendy, but they’re crazy expensive.
 If you must buy them, sign up for Coterie emails to get 15% off.
 After you use that discount on your first purchase, you’re on your own.

 10. Calculate your cost of diapers per month in order to set a diaper budget.

 Monthly costs run the gamut based on size and how many diapers your baby goes through.
 But you can choose a brand that fits your budget based on this info.